 First stop…a Viennese cafe.
 We went to the touristy but very nice Cafe Sacher, famous for the Sacher Torte which is a delicious rich chocolate cake with a thin layer of high quality apricot jam and a decadent layer of chocolate icing.
 Apparently this has been the most famous cake in the word since 1832.
 We had great coffee and loved hearing how it was my father’s childhood dream to someday try Viennese Cafe.

 Budapest is a short drive from Vienna.
 This used to be three cites, Buda, Pest and Obuda, on either side of the Danube.
 They were united in 1873.
 This is a gorgeous city famous for geothermal springs, a vast underground thermal cave system and of course, Hungarian goulash.
-We stayed at the Millennium Court Marriott executive suites using Marriott points.
-This place was a pleasant surprise.
-Great location right near the heart of the city and a two bedroom suite for a great price.
 I regret that only two days here was not enough.

 I loved walking along the Vaci Utca and taking in the sites…and had some goulash at an adorable cave-like restaurant complete with a charming gypsy musician.